stiglers-eponym/BeamerPresenter/README.md

 qmake && make
 make install
 ```
-Showing videos in a presentation additionally requires the installation of some
+In GNU/Linux showing videos in a presentation additionally requires the
-GStreamer plugins.
+installation of some GStreamer plugins.
+In other systems other plugins might be needed.

 ### Installation in Arch Linux